proxmox/proxmox-yew-widget-toolkit/Whitepaper.md

 And all other stuff supported by the currently used framework, which is about 11Mb JavaScript code!.

 So the next step was quite clear.
-I need to write reusable widget library providing all that functionality.
+I need to write a reusable widget library providing all that functionality.